operativeF/oscar/CONTRIBUTING.md

 3. Test your code.
 See the instructions on how to build the project.
 It should build successfully, without warnings, and your feature should work as intended.

-4. Sync your branch with master:
+4. Bring your branch up to date with the current master: while you've been working, the "master" branch might have advanced past where it was when you first created your branch from it.
+Before you try to reincorporate your branch back into the "master" branch, you need to make sure your branch has incorporated any intervening changes in master:

         git checkout master
         git pull